Roy Billing: Career

-From 2012 Billing has played Harry Strang in the Jack Irish television drama series and television movies adapted from the detective novels by Peter Temple.
+From 2012, Billing played Harry Strang in the Jack Irish television drama series and television movies adapted from the detective novels by Peter Temple.

-In 2009, Billing played Griffith drug lord Robert Trimbole in the high-rating drama series Underbelly: A Tale of Two Cities, starring alongside Matthew Newton.
+In 2009, Billing played Griffith drug lord Robert "Aussie Bob" Trimbole in the high-rating drama series Underbelly: A Tale of Two Cities, starring alongside Matthew Newton.
 He also starred in the film Charlie and Boots.
-Billing played the part of Chief Dufflepud in the 2010 film The Chronicles of Narnia: The Voyage of the Dawn Treader as well as a recurring character in the Nine Network police drama Cops L.A.C..
+He played the part of Chief Dufflepud in the 2010 film The Chronicles of Narnia: The Voyage of the Dawn Treader as well as a recurring character in the Nine Network police drama Cops L.A.C..

-He started acting with Theatre Corporate, Auckland in the late 1970s.
-Early roles in New Zealand were in Sea Urchins a 1980-84 New Zealand TV series, the 1982 films The Scarecrow and Beyond Reasonable Doubt, the 1985 film Came a Hot Friday, and as Captain Gordon Vette in the 1988 miniseries Erebus: The Aftermath.
+He started acting with Theatre Corporate, Auckland, in the late 1970s.
+Early roles in New Zealand were in Sea Urchins a 1980-84 TV series, the 1982 films The Scarecrow and Beyond Reasonable Doubt, the 1985 film Came a Hot Friday, and as Captain Gordon Vette in the 1988 miniseries Erebus: The Aftermath.

 In 2013, he appeared in the New Zealand television comedy Agent Anna, for which he agreed to be paid at New Zealand rates.

 In 2020, Billing starred in the Australian comedy-drama film Never Too Late.

 Billing returned to New Zealand to live in late 2019.

 In 2023, Billing was announced for the ABC series Austin.
 On 22 June 2025, Billing was named in the cast for Paramount Plus series Two Years Later.